PyO3/maturin/Readme.md

 Note that this image is very basic and only contains python, maturin and stable rust.
 If you need additional tools, you can run commands inside the manylinux container.
 See [konstin/complex-manylinux-maturin-docker](https://github.com/konstin/complex-manylinux-maturin-docker) for a small educational example or [nanoporetech/fast-ctc-decode](https://github.com/nanoporetech/fast-ctc-decode/blob/b226ea0f2b2f4f474eff47349703d57d2ea4801b/.github/workflows/publish.yml) for a real world setup.

 maturin itself is manylinux compliant when compiled for the musl target.
-The binaries on the release pages have additional keyring integration (through the `password-storage` feature), which is not manylinux compliant.

 ## PyPy